-I am a marketing consultant with 15+ years’ experience in developing and executing content marketing campaigns for B2B technology companies of various types and sizes (SaaS, IT, telco, engineering).
+I am a marketing consultant with 20 years of experience in developing and executing marketing campaigns for B2B technology companies of various types and sizes.
 As a transportation engineer by education, I enjoy transforming complex product features into tangible benefits, and using creative ideas to transform messaging frameworks into clear marketing communication, leading to strong business results.
 I enjoy helping young and aspiring people, and to stop them from making the same mistakes I have made throughout my career.
+If you're struggling with marketing challenges, particularly in specific industries, feel free to apply for a session.

 My Mentoring Topics